Bagou450-Fixed/.github/profile/README.md

 # 🛡️ Bagou450 Fixed

+> **NOTE:** You've probably noticed by now that it is passed August 2025 and the services (API/CDN, etc) are still up.
+We have the same lack of knowledge as you.
+At the moment we aren't planning on quickening progression.
+We will still offer light support for installing addons.

 Having a license issue?
 Click [here](https://github.com/orgs/Bagou450-Fixed/discussions/1#discussioncomment-14388038) to see a solution!

 > (We are not affiliated with Bagou450 or Pterodactyl panel, but we believe in preserving and securing the work left behind for the benefit of the community.)